pyocd/pyOCD/docs/configuring_logging.md

 ## Overview

-pyOCD uses the standard Python [logging](https://docs.python.org/3.8/library/logging.html) package for all its logging.
+pyOCD provides extensive control over log output.
+It uses the standard Python [logging](https://docs.python.org/3.8/library/logging.html) package for all its logging.
+There are several ways to set log levels, both globally and with precise control.

+- Verbosity controls
+- Logger-level control
+- Advanced configuration

+## Log levels

 There are multiple log levels, in order from least to most verbose:
 - CRITICAL